Cut and Sew Manufacturing: What It Is & How to Choose a Manufacturer

 4.7.
 AEL Apparel

 AEL Apparel is a custom clothing manufacturer, based in China, that offers a full-package, end-to-end production solution for fashion brands, from startups to established businesses.
 They emphasize sustainability by using ethically sourced and recycled materials, and prioritize fast turnaround times (7–20 days, or as fast as 3 days for urgent requests).
-Their expertise makes them a strong partner for brands looking for reliable legging manufacturers that can handle complex prints and embroidery.

 AEL provides a simple, six-step manufacturing process that supports low Minimum Order Quantities (MOQs), full customization, and advanced techniques like screen printing, embroidery, and sublimation across a wide range of apparel, including activewear, denim, and loungewear.